When was the last time you checked your Facebook account?

 According to Business Insider, there are 2.3 million Google searches every minute.

-Google is the world’s largest search engine, with more than 80.6% of global market share, Google AdWords is the perfect place for marketers to tap into Google’s vast search traffic.
+Google is the world’s largest search engine, with more than 80.6% of global market share, Google Ads is the perfect place for marketers to tap into Google’s vast search traffic.

-Google AdWords is used as a paid marketing platform because:
+Google Ads is used as a paid marketing platform because:

 - It allows you to attract more customers by showing ads on a platform people actually use to find information i.e. Google.

-- AdWords helps you promote offers to a local and global audience.
+- Helps you promote offers to a local and global audience.

 - You can reach your target audience at the right time with segmentation and personalization.

-To succeed with Google AdWords, you have to choose the right keywords for your ads and create relevant landing pages with every ad.
-The success of Facebook ads lies in creating the right audience list who get to see your ads, creating high quality relevant Facebook ads and connecting them to dedicated landing pages.
+To succeed with Google Ads, you have to choose the right keywords for your ads and create relevant post-click landing pages with every ad.
+The success of Facebook ads lies in creating the right audience list who get to see your ads, creating high quality relevant Facebook ads and connecting them to dedicated post-click landing pages.